 One may notice that the proposed dilation is asymmetric.
-As a result, only elements from three directions are considered when kernel size is 3 while the information from the other three directions is lost, possibly leading to bias.
-However, with two or more dilated convolutions, features of all directions can be aggregated, and thus the potential bias is avoided.
+As a result, only elements from three directions are considered when the kernel size is 3 while the information from the other three directions is lost, possibly leading to bias.
+However, with two or more dilated convolutions, features for all directions can be aggregated, avoiding potential bias.